spm/spm-docs/docs/tutorials/fmri/block/preprocessing/slice_timing.md

     [Sladky, R., Friston, K.j., Trostl J., Cunnington, R., Moser, E, Windischberger, C. (2011). *Slice-timing effects and their correction in functional MRI*.](https://doi.org/10.1016/j.neuroimage.2011.06.078)

 ??? info "When to use slice timing correction?"
     * Slice timing can be done on any fMRI data but it is particularly beneficial for studies with **longer TRs** (i.e. >2s).
-For studies with shorter TRs (≤2s), temporal derivative may be a better option.
+For studies with shorter TRs (≤2s), temporal derivatives may be a better option.

     * Slice timing can be performed on **multiband acquisition data**, however, with multiband data and a short TR, slice timing correction can usually be skipped without much impact.
 If you decide to run slice timing correction on multiband data, it is necessary to use slice timings instead of slice order, since a slice order cannot represent multiple slices acquired at the same time in a vector.
 If you don't know your slice timings, you can artificially create a slice timing values manually.
 Generate artificial values from the slice order with equal temporal spacing and then scale the numbers to the TR, so that the last temporal slice's timing = `TR - TR/(nslices/multiband_channels)`.

-    * If you plan to use **DCM**, slice timing correction is necessary.
+    * If you plan to use **DCM**, slice timing correction is advised.

 1. From the SPM menu panel, select `Slice timing`.
 A pop-up window will open:

     ![](../../../../assets/figures/slice_timing_batch.png)

-2. Select `Data` :material-arrow-right-bold: `Session`.
+2. Select `Data` :material-arrow-right-bold: `New Session` :material-arrow-right-bold: `Session`.
 3. In the pop-up window, use the left-hand panel to navigate to `sub-01/func/`.
 4. Identify the realigned time series - this will be the file with an `r` prefix, i.e. `rsub-01_task-auditory_bold.nii`.
-Use the box underneath the `Filter` button to show a 4D file by typing in `NaN` and pressing ++return++.
+Use the box underneath the `Filter` button to show a 4D file by replacing `1` with `NaN` and pressing ++return++.
 You can do this in combination with filtering for files starting with `r` by typing in `^r.*` in the `Filter` box and pressing ++return++.

     !!! tip "Top tip"
         The `Filter` box allows you to filter files based on a specific combination of characters.
 The syntax used in filtering file is based on regular expressions.
 Below are some useful expressions for selecting files:

-        * `.` - a period indicates any character.
+        * `.` a period indicates any character.
 Filtering for `...` would show all files containing at least 3 characters.
-To filter for files containing a period in their name, use `\.`.
+To filter for files containing a period in their name, use `\.`

-        * `*` - an asterisk indicates 0 or more instances of the preceding character.
+        * `*` an asterisk indicates 0 or more instances of the preceding character.
 SPM's default filter is `.*`, meaning filter for any number of any characters, i.e. show all files present in a directory.

-        * `^` - a caret indicates a string that begins with the indicated characters.
+        * `^` a caret indicates a string that begins with the indicated characters.
 Filtering for `^r` would show all files starting with `r`.

-        * `$` - a dollar sign indicates that the preceding characters end the file name.
+        * `$` a dollar sign indicates that the preceding characters end the file name.
 Filering for `\.nii$` will show all files with the extension `.nii`.

         These expressions can be combined to create more powerful filters.
 For example, using `^r.*\.nii$` will filter for all files starting with `r`, having any number of characters, and ending in `.nii`.